 In contrast, an internship is a mentorship where the intern works for a short time within our organization, gaining first-hand, real-world experience working on a project that Rocky Mountain Wild manages.
 Internships can be paid or unpaid.
 Please check the specific listing you are interested in for details.

-The Legal Intern Position is open to those obtaining a law degree.
+This postion is open to those obtaining a law degree.
 Applicants will gain experience through participating in Federal administrative processes and litigating final agency actions that will detrimentally impact wildlife and wild lands.
 This position can be conducted remotely, but may require some in-person meetings or court appearances.

 Gender Advancement and Parity in STEM (GAPS) Internship